Goethe Wildlife Management Area

 Managed in cooperation with the Florida Forest Service.

 Goethe Wildlife Management Area (WMA) consists of more than 48,000 acres in southeastern Levy County, south of Bronson.
-The large tract of old-growth longleaf pines on the area is home to the rare red-cockaded woodpecker, as well as the gopher tortoise, Sherman's fox squirrel and bald eagle.
+The large tract of old-growth longleaf pines on the area is home to the rare red-cockaded woodpecker, as well as the gopher tortoise, southern fox squirrel and bald eagle.
 Within Goethe are more than 15 natural community types, including cypress swamps and sandhills.